Negative Pressure Cleanrooms

 In your search, you may have come across positive pressure rooms as well.
 What is a positive pressure room?
 This particular room has higher air pressure than surrounding rooms to filter air out, but not let it back in.

-Obviously, the main use for these is for emergency medical services, but these types of modular rooms go beyond the medical field.
+The primary use for these is for emergency medical services, but these types of modular rooms go beyond the medical field.

 Modular Office Solutions